litestar-org/litestar/docs/lib/usage/starlite-app/logging.rst

 If none of the aforementioned logging configuration suit your needs, Starlite enables the user to create customised logging configurations as well.
-This is done by creating a custom :class:`LoggingConfig <starlite.config.logging.LoggingConfig>` class & subclassing it on the :class:`BaseLoggingConfig <starlite.config.logging.BaseLoggingConfig>` class to implement the ``configure`` method.
+This is done by creating a custom :class:`LoggingConfig <starlite.config.logging.LoggingConfig>` class and subclassing it on the :class:`BaseLoggingConfig <starlite.config.logging.BaseLoggingConfig>` class to implement the ``configure`` method.

 ..
 TODO: Example(s)?